activist-security/guide/security-guide_en.md

 It should be noted that mobile phones transmit power status (idle, running) during operation and send goodbye messages to the network when powered off properly (so that creates a different pattern than just ripping out the battery).

 **We encourage you to build your daily activist routine without even counting on using mobile phones.**
+**Mobile phones and SIM cards should be destroyed after the action.**
-**Where needed for activist purposes, mobile phones and SIM cards should be swapped regularly to avoid identification by location or communication patterns.**
+**where needed for longer-term activist infrastructure, phones and SIM cards in the internal network should be swapped regularly (e.g. every six months) all at once to avoid identification by location or communication patterns.**

 Digital Base Security